October 21, 2019

 - International Crane Foundation: Support ICF’s efforts to recover the eastern population of federally endangered whooping cranes, including their captive breeding and rearing, specialized veterinary care, and research and monitoring efforts.

 - Western Great Lakes Bird and Bat Observatory: Support the Observatory’s Lake Michigan waterbird and waterfowl research programs that help inform local and regional conservation efforts.

-- Wisconsin Bird Conservation Initiative: Provide funding to hire an Important Bird Areas Assessment Specialist, who will develop a process for assessing and prioritizing Wisconsin Important Bird Areas to inform conservation efforts.
+- Wisconsin Bird Conservation Partnership: Provide funding to hire an Important Bird Areas Assessment Specialist, who will develop a process for assessing and prioritizing Wisconsin Important Bird Areas to inform conservation efforts.

 - Wisconsin Department of Natural Resources: Support on-the-ground conservation, research and monitoring activities for state endangered species including the Kirtland’s warbler and piping plover.